QuinnPeterson/PHP-Pizza-Website/README.md

 # PHP Pizza Ordering (CRUD)

 This was my first PHP project for school.
-The goal of the project was to make a simple CRUD application and database funcationaly, connecting and manipulating the data.
+The goal of the project was to make a simple CRUD application and database functionality, connecting and manipulating the data.

-## Website in action
+Website in action
 <p align="center">
    <img src="https://github.com/QuinnPeterson/QuinnPeterson/blob/main/project%20gifs/php%20pizza%20website/viewing.gif"/>
 </p>